 We are a non-profit organization based in Mantua, Ohio.
 Parrot Hope is dedicated to the rescue and rehabilitation of parrots, the plight of which is often overlooked in animal rescue.
-It is dedicated to alleviating the crisis facing captive parrots, who often end up unwanted, neglected and abandoned by improper homes.
+It is dedicated to alleviating the crisis facing captive parrots who often end up unwanted, neglected, abused, and abandoned by improper homes.

-While the problem of pet animal overpopulation is well known, sometimes lost in these stories are the problems of companion parrots.
-Indeed, the beauty and intrigue of pet parrots has encouraged many people to purchase parrots on impulse, without knowledge to the long-term considerations of parrot ownership.
-Many people who get parrots ultimately don't know how to take care of them, leading to situations of abuse, neglect and ultimately abandonment.
-In 2017 we took in over 200 parrots and in 2018 we took in over 250 parrots.
-We have been assisting to give them a temporary home during health and behavioral rehabilitation, and ultimately seeking to find them permanent homes.
+The beauty and intrigue of pet parrots has encouraged many people to purchase parrots on impulse without knowledge to the long-term considerations of parrot ownership.
+Many people who get parrots ultimately don't know how to take care of them leading to abandonment.
+In 2019 we took in over 500 parrots!
+We have been assisting to give them a temporary home during health and behavioral rehabilitation, and ultimately seek to find them permanent homes.

 Our rescue team is dedicated to the ongoing care and education of all birds in captivity.
 Our events at the sanctuary and abroad allow bird owners the option to bring their birds for socialization and grooming.
-We care about the enrichment of all parrots, so we also offer bird-safe toys, perches of different sizes varieties, play stands, cages, and nutritious high quality food as well as education on nutrition and behaviors of our beloved feathered companions.
+We care about the enrichment of all parrots, so we offer bird-safe toys, perches, play stands, cages, and nutritious high quality food as well as education on nutrition and behaviors of our beloved feathered companions.
 Whether you adopt from PHR or have had your feathered companion for years, or newly acquired elsewhere, PHR is committed to offering you ongoing advice and support to care for pet parrots in the best way possible.

 Parrot Hope is a safe haven for pet birds.
 Each bird will be cared for by catering to their specific requirements.
 Outdoor aviaries provide a natural setting during the day for birds to enjoy.
 Play gyms, toys and daily human interaction promotes a healthy, happy bird.
 Fresh fruits, vegetables, and healthy diets are served daily.

 I never thought that taking in those parrots would flourish into what the rescue is now.
-We work so hard on rehabilitating these parrots -- getting them on the road to recovery, regaining their trust, and working through their troubled past to find wonderful homes for them.
+We work so hard on rehabilitating these parrots -- getting them on the road to recovery, regaining their trust, and working through their troubled past to find wonderful new homes.

-Our belief was and still is ‘no bird is unadoptable’ all parrots deserve love and great care.
+Our belief was and still is ‘no bird is unadoptable’ because all parrots deserve love and great care."